RuiCunhaM/netronome-p4-documentation/docs/tips.md

 This page presents some useful tips and tricks.
 It also compiles some `scripts` to help debugging P4 programs.

+## No action usage
+---

+Do not use `NoAction` outside of tables in the Netronome hardware this will cause an error while loading: `design_data.c:262 table ingress::tbl_NoAction has no allowed actions`.

+---

+## Validating headers

+Even though the Netronome specifies that the validity of a header can be checked in a table using the match type `header_valid` this is yet another error in their documentation.
+As far as I've seen, there is no way to do it, needing to resource to `if` conditions instead.

 ---

 ## Using variables/metadata as keys in tables.